misdoro/JavaNodeSwDoc/source/intro.rst

 	+	XML DOM mapping provided is complete: even if node developer wishes to put the data in a rarely used element of XSAMS, he can do it without the need to output XML blocks as the plain text.

-	-	On a bad side, task of building a document tree results in a bigger amount of node-specific code.
+	-	On a bad side, the task of building a document tree requires an additional amount of node-specific code.
+		Parts of XSAMS-extra library provide helper methods to simplify this task.

 	-	Memory consumption is higher due to the need to keep the whole document tree in memory.